 Our preregistered analysis indicates that variance analyses do not perform above chance level when the assumption of homogeneous population variances is violated.
 More specifically, for the dispersion of variance measure based on the standard deviation of the variances (i.e., SDz), performance is below chance levels, AUROC = 0.264, 95% CI [0.235-0.293]; for the dispersion of variance measure based on the range of the variances (i.e., maxz − minz ) performance is around chance level, AU ROC = 0.544, 95% CI [0.507-0.58].
 This result also indicates that the range of the variances measure seems more robust to the violations of the assumption of homogeneous variances than the standard deviation of the variances measure.

 Our exploratory results suggest that (1) taking into account heterogeneous population variances improves the performance of the variance analyses and (2) that the dispersion of variances measured by the range of variances is consistently more robust to violations of homogeneous population variances than the standard deviation of variances.
-Compared to the (below) chance level performance of the preregistered variance analyses, the variance analyses that take into account heterogeneous population variances perform much better regardless of the dispersion of variance measure used.
+Compared to the (below) chance level performance of the preregistered homogeneous variance analyses, the variance analyses that take into account heterogeneous population variances perform much better regardless of the dispersion of variance measure used.
 More specifically, AUROC = 0.761, 95% CI [0.733-0.788] for the standard deviation of the variances (i.e., SDz) and AUROC = 0.827, 95% CI [0.8-0.853] for the range of the variances (i.e., maxz − minz ).
-For the analyses assuming homogeneous population variances per study (i.e., rows 3-6 of Table 7.3), we see that maxz − minz is consistently more robust at detecting data fabrication when compared to SDz.
-Lastly, we see that the AUROC results for variance analyses separated per study or anchoring condition within a study are quite variable (ranging from 0.373-0.798), which suggests that a combined analysis of variances across homogeneous subsets of standard deviations is preferred.
+For the analyses assuming homogeneous population variances per anchoring study (i.e., rows 3-6 of Table 7.3), we see that maxz − minz is consistently more robust at detecting data fabrication when compared to SDz.
+Lastly, we see that the AUROC results for variance analyses separated per anchoring study or anchoring condition within a study are quite variable (ranging from 0.373-0.798), which suggests that a combined analysis of variances across homogeneous subsets of standard deviations is preferred.

 Combining p-value and variance analyses